brandonvansylalom/Active-Directory-Lab-PowerShell-Users-Clients/README.md

-<h1>Active Directory Home Lab Project - Using PowerShell and scripts to create users on Active Directory</h1>
+<h1>PART 3: Active Directory Home Lab Project - Using PowerShell and scripts to create users on Active Directory</h1>

 <h2>Description</h2>
 This project is a continuation of the (https://github.com/brandonvansylalom/Active-Directory-RAS-NAT-DHCP-Setup) project/repository and I will be exploring PowerShell to create users with scripts.
 See diagram below for reference/network information.